GeorgDV/basically-space-invaders-js/README.md

-# some-game
+# basically-space-invaders
-This is a project including working with canvas or something similar to make something cool.
+This is a project to make an imitation game for Space Invaders using just JavaScript/HTML/CSS.